bobbymaher/fit2sheets/README.md

+# A script to automatically append google fit data to google sheets.
+Runs using google scripts so no need to host anything

 ![alt text](screenshot.png "screenshot")

+vauge instructions that may be missing a step or two:

 Create or open a spreadsheet in Google Sheets.
 Have a tab called "History" Select the menu item Tools > Script editor.